iraklitchedia/Expenses-Tracker/README.md

 # Expenses-Tracker

 This is a React exercise project used to track expenses.<br>
-Here I am using basic React concepts such as props, state/useState, passing data between compoents, handling Forms with two-way binding, creating list of components using map.
+Here I am using basic React concepts such as:<br>
+* props
+* state/useState
+* passing data from child to parent
+* handling Forms with two-way binding
+* creating list of components using map.